 How will your business deliver value for itself while delivering the product or service to your customers?

 Create a plan that covers what you want to achieve with the business and how - the concept, a definition of your market, target audience and competitors, how much money you need and how to get them, and details and timing of desired progress.
 This plan needs to be dynamic and frequently updated to stay relevant for your company in every stage.

 Legal type of company

 Decide between Aksjeselskap or Enkeltmannsforetak – the two most common ways of organising a business.

 Aksjeselskap (AS) are privately owned limited liability companies, where individual shareholders have no personal liability for the company’s obligations to creditors.
-To start an aksjeselskap, you need a share capital of at least 30 000 NOK, for investments or payments in the startup phase, and as security for the company’s creditors.
+To start an aksjeselskap, you need a share capital of at least NOK 30 000, for investments or payments in the startup phase, and as security for the company’s creditors.
 Then the company is responsible, and you cannot loose more than the value that is in the company.
-You can hire yourself in an AS, to get rights to holiday pay, sick pay and so on.
+You can hire yourself in as an AS, to get rights to holiday pay, sick pay and so on.
 More than half of the board of directors have to be Norwegian or EEA citizens.

 An Enkeltmannsforetak is privately owned and run by one person, with normally no employees, and you do not need any capital.
 This means that the owner have a personal liability for the company’s obligations to creditors.

 Register your business online at Altinn to get your enterprise number.
 Most businesses must be registered in the Central Coordinating Register for Legal Entities (Enhetsregisteret) and many also need to be registered in the Register of Business Enterprises (Foretaksregisteret).
 All the required documents have to be filled out in Norwegian.

 Make sure you have a Norwegian company address with a postal address, post number and city – a post box does not meet the requirements.
 Do you need help finding office space in Oslo?
 There are more than 50 professional hubs and spaces to choose from!